AIPowerGrid/aipgcore-node/README.md

 aipgcore Node
 ============

-A aipgcoin full node for building applications and services with Node.js.
+An aipg full node for building applications and services with Node.js.
 A node is extensible and can be configured to run additional services.
-At the minimum a node has an interface to [aipgcoin with additional indexing](https://github.com/underdarkskies/aipgcoin/tree/0.15.0-aipgcore) for more advanced address queries.
+At the minimum a node has an interface to [aipg with additional indexing](https://github.com/underdarkskies/aipg/tree/0.15.0-aipgcore) for more advanced address queries.
 Additional services can be enabled to make a node more useful such as exposing new APIs, running a block explorer and wallet service.

 ## Install